bodrick/awesome/TOPICS.md

 *   [theotherp/nzbhydra2](https://github.com/theotherp/nzbhydra2) - Usenet meta search
 *   [pymedusa/Medusa](https://github.com/pymedusa/Medusa) - Automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic.
 *   [Lidarr/Lidarr](https://github.com/Lidarr/Lidarr) - Looks and smells like Sonarr but made for music.
-*   [Radarr/Radarr](https://github.com/Radarr/Radarr) - A fork of Sonarr to work with movies à la Couchpotato.
+*   [Radarr/Radarr](https://github.com/Radarr/Radarr) - Movie organizer/manager for usenet and torrent users.
 *   [nZEDb/nZEDb](https://github.com/nZEDb/nZEDb) - nZEDb - a fork of nnplus(2011) | NNTP / Usenet / Newsgroup indexer.
 *   [SiCKRAGE/SiCKRAGE](https://github.com/SiCKRAGE/SiCKRAGE) - Mirror of OFFICIAL SiCKRAGE